Thrushes

 Formerly, about 46 thrush species were placed in this genus.
 However, at an early stage, two American species were transferred to other genera, the Aztec thrush to the genus Ridgwayia, and the varied thrush to Ixoreus.
 In 2008, following a number of genetic studies, about 22 other species were transferred to the genus Geokichla (above).

-The name of this genus, today called Asian thrushes, is derived from the Greek zoon (‘animal’) and theras (‘hunter’), referring to the habit of these thrushes to be searching for invertebrates on the forest floor.
+The generic name is derived from Ancient Greek zoon (‘animal’) and theras (‘hunter’), referring to the habit of these thrushes to be searching for invertebrates on the forest floor.

 Zoothera aurea White’s thrush